Your Ultimate Guide to Visiting Iceland in October

 Snorkel and Dive Between Continents

-While there are many places around Iceland to snorkel and dive, Silfra Fissure is the best place.
+There are many places around Iceland to snorkel and dive, but Silfra Fissure is the best place.
 Silfra Fissure is located in Thingvellir National Park, a natural wonder created as the North American and Eurasian tectonic plates drifted apart.
 So you can swim between two continents!

 Natural Hot Springs